-The Config Firmware Image Config Firmware Image Page allows users to change each device's image file.
+The Config Firmware Image Page allows users to change each device's image file.
 To change the reboot file:

 1. Click Configuration > Dual Image Services > Config Firmware Image.
-The Config Firmware Image Config Firmware Image Page opens:
+The Config Firmware Image Page opens:

-Figure 2-21 Config Firmware Image Page
+Figure 2-21.
+Config Firmware Image Page

-The Config Firmware Image Config Firmware Image Page contains the following fields:
+The Config Firmware Image Page contains the following fields:

 Field Description Unit Defines the stacking member for which the reboot image file is defined.
 Image Defines the image file used for reboot.
-The possible values are: • 1 - Image-1 is the latest downloaded image file. • 2 - Image-2 is the previously downloaded image file.
+The possible values are: I - Image-1 is the latest downloaded image file. • 2 - Image-2 is the previously downloaded image file.

 - 2. Select the Unit and choose its reboot Image file. - 3.
 Click Apply .
-The device will use the defined image file the next time it reboots.
+The device will use the defined image file to reboot next time.